Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 If several tasks can move forward in this interleaved way, the system is showing concurrency.

-What parallelism means
+What does parallelism mean?

 For example: